DaryaShyroka/Sudoku290/Extension.md

 ## 2. Add Show Solution Button

 Although there is a check solution button to check if the board has been solved, it would be nice to have a button to display the solution.
-This function could be implemented within the `Controller` class and `SudokuView` class.
+This function could be implemented within the `Controller` and `SudokuView` classes.
+Here is how to add a 'Show Solution' button:

-Begin by creating a new button in `SudokuView` and assinging it the handler.
-Now create the function for displaying the solution in the `Controller` class.
+1. Begin by creating a new button in `SudokuView` and assinging it the handler.

+2. Now, create the function for displaying the solution in the `Controller` class.
 The function will have to work with the `currentBoard` array to display the solution.
 Each cell in the array has a `currentNum` value which can be changed to the correct value.

-The new function should return nothing.
+The new function should have a `void` return type.